 Location of Damage

 The location of the damage plays a crucial role in determining hail damage repair costs.
 Depending on what’s been damaged, the price of materials and labor can fluctuate.
 Some of the most common locations for hail damage are gutters, windows, siding, roofs, decks, porches, driveways, and vehicles.
 Hail damage roof repair is common, and costs are greatly dependent on the roof materials, with asphalt being the most expensive.
 Decks and porches are some of the most costly parts of the home to repair, and prices can reach up to $3,000, particularly if they are made from wood or composite materials.

 Extent of the Damage

-Once hail damage has been spotted, the next step is to know the extent of the damage.
-A skilled professional should inspect the location and determine what needs to be immediately repaired.
+Once hail damage has been spotted, the next step is to determine the extent of the damage.
+A skilled professional will need to inspect the location and determine what immediate repairs are required.
 The severity of the damage is directly related to how expensive the hail damage repair cost will be.

 Water damage from a hailstorm can cause a ceiling to collapse, warp walls and floors, and cause mold and mildew growth.
 The average cost to repair a water-damaged ceiling runs from $330 to $1,100, the cost to repair drywall ranges between $280 and $790, and flooring repair costs from $200 to $500.
-Expect to pay approximately $2,200 for mold remediation.
+The cost of mold remediation averages $2,235.

-The cost to repair hail damage depends on what’s been damaged, if a replacement is needed, and what type of materials are needed for repairs.
-Roof repair averages around $700, but it depends on the roofing material.
+The cost to repair hail damage depends on what’s been damaged, whether a replacement is needed, and the types of materials needed for repairs.
+Roof repair costs an average of $700, but it depends on the roofing material.
 Tile roofs cost between $700 and $800 per square, which is equal to approximately 100 square feet.
-Asphalt shingles run between $1 and $5 per square foot, averaging from $1,700 to $8,400 for a full replacement, while metal roofing repairs run about $300.
+Asphalt shingles run between $1 and $5 per square foot, averaging from $1,700 to $8,400 for a full replacement, while metal roofing repairs run between $100 and $500.

 Additional Costs and Considerations